SaheedLawanson/MyETherapist/README.md

     -  Open MSSQL Server, select the "Server name" dropdown to see a list of available servers (In my case "SAHEED" and authentication type is "Windows Authentication")

     ![sqlserver_illustration](https://user-images.githubusercontent.com/92232710/186526667-3dc0b8ef-5df9-4870-9579-f92fd2d3c670.png)
     -  In the etherapist project folder, open appsettings.development.json.
-Replace the value of server in the ConnectionStrings.DefaultConnection with the server name you want to use
+Replace the value of server in the ConnectionStrings.DefaultConnection "Server=<YourServerName>;Database=etherapist;Trusted_Connection=True;" (Replace <YourServerName> with the your server name :))"

     ![appsettingJson](https://user-images.githubusercontent.com/92232710/186527271-c2fa5bf9-70eb-4c1b-a949-92a138fd6a21.png)